ypinhsuan/tp/docs/DeveloperGuide.md

 When the application is started, the `CommandHistory` is initialized with an empty list, and the `pointer` is set to the size of the list, currently zero.
-After each successful command has been executed, the user input used to trigger the command will be appended to the list and the `pointer` will be set to the current size of the list (henceforth known as the **default position**), after the update regardless of its original position.
+After each successful command has been executed, the user input used to trigger the command will be appended to the list and the `pointer` will be set to the size of the list (henceforth known as the **default position**).
 The cache will also be cleared.

 ![CommandRecallAfterAdd](images/CommandRecallAfterAdd.png)